BLOG ARTICLE

 Hosted payment gateways redirect your customers to the service provider's platform to process transactions.

-It’s a straightforward solution with less maintenance on your end, and it offers a secure environment for customers to enter their credit card details.
-Well known examples include services like PayPal or Stripe
+It's a straightforward solution with less maintenance on your end, and it offers a secure environment for customers to enter their credit card details.
+Well-known examples include services like PayPal or Stripe.

 These gateways manage all transaction security and compliance aspects, which significantly reduces the burden on you to maintain PCI DSS compliance.
+For exchange operators who want a fast path to accepting credit card to crypto payment gateway flows, hosted solutions offer a low-integration-overhead starting point since the provider handles card tokenization, fraud screening, and PCI scope reduction on your behalf.

 Hosted gateways often come with extensive fraud prevention tools, automatic updates, and technical support from the service provider, ensuring your payment processing remains robust and reliable.